canonical/charm-storage-connector/README.md

 - Install the package multipath-tools
 - Scan the host for HBA adapters
 - Retrieve the WWID for the Fibre Channel connection
-- Configure /etc/multipath/conf.d/storage-connector-multipath.conf
+- Configure multipath under /etc/multipath/conf.d directory
 - Reload and restart multipathd.service

-If iSCSI, the user can input a initiator name dictionary in config.yaml if they wish to use a specific iqn for a specific unit.
+If iSCSI, the user can input a initiator name dictionary in config.yaml if they wish to use a specific IQN for a specific unit.
 Also, the target IP and port are needed to perform the discovery and login with iscsiadm.

 For Fibre Channel, the user can choose the device alias to be used when mapping the disk by